-The setting doesn’t take long, most settings last about ten minutes.
-We take a few shots then take a look at them to see if we have something you
+The setting doesn’t take long, most last about ten or fifteen minutes.
+We take a few shots, then take a look at them to see if we have something you

 By the way, that “best” look is not always a smiling one.
 It all depends on the business you are in.
 In real estate sales, you want to look approachable and eager to sell the client’s home, but if you’re an attorney that specializes in accidents or

-I had taken many attorney photos before I had the need for that divorce lawyer and only then did I realize why they wanted that stern look in their adds.
-I didn’t want an attorney who would say, “Oh, that’s OK, whatever you want, is Ok with me” I wanted one who would fight for me.
+I had taken many attorneys’ photos and wondered why they didn’t want to look approachable to the client.
+Then, years ago, I had the need for a divorce lawyer, and then did I realized why they wanted that stern look in their ads.
+I didn’t want an attorney who would say, “Oh, that’s OK, whatever you want is Ok with me” I wanted that bulldog.

 So a good Business portrait is simple, just put a little thought into it before you’re sitting and you will show the world who you are.